zulip/zulip/docs/contributing/code-style.md

 `access_stream_by_name` functions to fetch those commonly accessed objects via remote cache.

-### Using Django model objects as keys in sets/dicts
+### Don't use Django model objects as keys in sets/dicts

 Don't use Django model objects as keys in sets/dictionaries -- you will get unexpected behavior when dealing with objects obtained from